dman-coders/fsm-tests/SETUP.md

 However, the first time, you should do it by hand until it's running so you can confirm it's working.

-It is expected to run either Firefox or Safari without much extra effort, and can run Chrome b installing chromedriver.
+It is expected to immediately run Firefox without much extra effort, and can also run Chrome by installing chromedriver.

 ### Start the Selenium server manually